 Other documentation required for readmission includes college transcripts of work completed during leave, and a health statement or physical exam.
-The Student Records Office will inform each student of the required readmission items through written notification.
+Students will be notified if additional documentation is required.

-Readmission acceptance is based not only completion of the requirements for readmissions and the reason the applicant left the academy, but also upon space availability.
-The Academic Board will consider the appeals of students denied readmission.
+Readmission acceptance is based not only upon completion of the requirements for readmission and the reason the applicant left the Academy, but also upon space availability.

-For assistance, call the Student Records Office at 707/654-1200.
+For assistance, call the Student Records Office at 707-654-1200.

-FEE POLICY ACADEMIC YEAR 2009/2011
+FEE POLICY ACADEMIC YEAR 2011-12